robertabenassi/microservice-exercise/readme.md

 ## E2E Test
 I did not have time to think about a suite of e2e test, basically I wanted to add an api to retrieve by ID what it has been inserted.

+# Functional notes
+It would be nice to enrich the data structure of the Port entity with a last updated field, this will help in defining (in a human readable form and to be exposed through apis) when the record has been updated (more interesting having a first inserted and last updated field)

+# Linting and static code check
+To be added.